mesosphere/marathon/docs/docs/persistent-volumes.md

 ### Upgrading/restarting stateful applications

 The default `UpgradeStrategy` for a stateful application is a `minimumHealthCapacity` of `0.5` and a `maximumOverCapacity` of `0`.
 If you override this default, your definition must stay below these values in order to pass validation.
-The `UpgradeStrategy` must stay below these values because Marathon needs to kill old tasks before starting new ones so that the new versions can take over reservations and volumes and Marathon cannot create additional tasks (as a `maximumOverCapacity > 0` would induce) in order to prevent additional volume creation.
+The `UpgradeStrategy` must stay below these values because Marathon needs to be able to kill old tasks before starting new ones so that the new versions can take over reservations and volumes and Marathon cannot create additional tasks (as a `maximumOverCapacity > 0` would induce) in order to prevent additional volume creation.

 **Note:** For a stateful application, Marathon will never start more instances than specified in the `UpgradeStrategy`, and will kill old instances rather than create new ones during an upgrade or restart.